lavachemist/RL4SO/README.md

 _Follow the video in the attribution section below with the following modifications_ <br/>

-1) Create a folder on your sd card and place the League of Legends installer, the wine folder containing wine-ge-custom, and the LoL.sh script from this repo in that folder. <br/>
+1) Create a folder on your sd card and place the the LoL.sh script, League of Legends installer, the wine folder containing wine-ge-custom, and a folder called LoL <br/>
 _for instance:_
 `/run/media/<sd card name>/<some folder you create>/` <- The LoL.sh script goes inside this folder
 `/run/media/<sd card name>/<some folder you create>/LoL/`
-`/run/media/<sd card name>/<some folder you create>/wine/`
+`/run/media/<sd card name>/<some folder you create>/wine/` <- wine-ge-custom goes in this folder

 3) Under Preferences/Advanced, set Bottles to create new botttles in the folder you created in step one. <br/>